Does Pantler have the best cream puff in Singapore?

 My first introduction to Pantler was their chou a la crème ($5.50).
 Its choux shell was beautifully delicate, and produced some incessant, melodious crackles as the knife slowly carved through it.
 Thick, velvety cream then sensually oozed out, luxuriously milky and punctuated with a toasty sweetness from some addictively crunchy nougatines.

 Choux is a simple pastry, but perfecting one takes a bit of skill.
-Elevating one with nougatine though, takes a bit of imagination.
-Definitely in contention with Baristart for best cream puffs in Singapore, and a glowing reflection of what the patisserie has to offer.
+Elevating one with nougatine, however, takes a bit of imagination.
+There’s no doubt that Pantler is in contention with Baristart for the title of best cream puff in Singapore.

 If you love apples, the apple chibouts ($9.50) will satiate your sweet tooth with a wealth of caramelised apples and baked custard, nestled neatly beneath a brûléed chiboust layer.
 An indulgent mix of light cream and bright apple sweetness, with intensity of flavours pristinely moderated.